BU-CLOUD-S20/Building-a-deployable-application-to-visualizing-the-output-of-a-Deep-Neural-Network-model/README.md

 To use a deployed model in the Use My Model tab:

 1. Enter the model's API URL in the text field
-1. Upload or select images to use:
+2. Upload or select images to use:
-  1. Webcam
+	2.1.
+Webcam
-    a.
-Allow the browser to use your web cam
-    b.
-Select Capture Image to take a picture
-    c.
-Select Add Images to add the captured image
+    		i.
+Allow the browser to use your web cam ii.
+Select Capture Image to take a picture iii.
+Select Add Images to add the captured image 2.2.
+Samples
-  1. Samples
-    a.
+    	2.3.
 Select an image by clicking on it
-  1. Choose Files
+3. Choose Files
-    a.
+	3.1.
 Select images to upload from your machine's file explorer
-1. Select Upload to send the images to the model's API
+4. Select Upload to send the images to the model's API
-1. View results below!
+5. View results below!

 To view examples in the See Example tab: